Advising Your Student

 Roommate conflicts are going to happen.

 Encourage your student to talk out issues with his or her roommate.
-If problems continue, encourage your student to contact their Community Advisor or other Residence Life and Housing staff for assistance.
+If problems continue, encourage your student to contact their Resident Assistant (RA) or other Residence Life and Housing staff for assistance.

 College classes are supposed to be different than high school.

 College means having to learn new ways to study, take notes, and manage time.
 The adjustment can take time and self-discipline, but help is also easily available.
 You can advise your student to check out the resources IU Southeast has to offer.
 We can help with tutoring, study skills and note taking tips.
 We also have Writing Centers for help on college papers.
 Also, students shouldn’t be afraid to ask for advice from professors, upper-classmen, or their RA.

 It’s normal for students question their future and what they want to do.

 Help your student settle on his or her major by encouraging your student to visit the Career Development Center office or talk with their academic advisor.
 Remind your student that changing a major is very common and that college is the perfect time to explore different career options.

 While your child is now on his or her own, they may still need help with finances and learning how to budget money.

 Help your student develop a workable and realistic budget and determine how much you or your student can afford to contribute to your student’s education and how much has to be covered by loans, scholarships, grants, or part-time jobs.
 Learn about our UCard program, which among other things, serves as a debit card for campus dining services, the bookstore, or the coffee shop and can also be used in the laundry rooms of the residence halls.
 Visit the Financial Aid website to find other valuable financial literacy resources.